-C. Douglas Johnson

-Executive Vice President and Chief Commercial Officer (since March 2021)

-Mr. Johnson has served as our Executive Vice President and Chief Commercial Officer since March 2021.
+Name, Position and Age Principal Occupation, Experience and Qualifications C. Douglas Johnson Age: 59 Executive Vice President and Chief Commercial Officer (since March 2021) Mr. Johnson has served as our Executive Vice President and Chief Commercial Officer since March 2021.
 Mr. Johnson has more than 34 years of experience in the refining and petrochemicals industry in areas relating to crude, feedstock, product and process optimization, commercial activities, marketing, logistics and capital utilization.
-Prior to joining CVR Energy, he served as vice president, Asia for Marathon Petroleum Corporation ("Marathon") and vice president, Asia with Andeavor, which was acquired by Marathon in 2018.
-From 2004 to June 2017, Mr. Johnson served in various roles with WNR, which was acquired by Andeavor (then Tesoro Corporation) in June 2017, including as president of the general partner of Western Refining Logistics, LP, a master limited partnership operating terminals, pipelines and other logistics assets, and as senior vice president, supply and trading.
-Prior to WNR, Mr. Johnson held various commercial and marketing roles with ConocoPhillips, Tosco and BP.
+Prior to joining CVR Energy, he served as vice president, Asia for Marathon Petroleum Corporation ("Marathon") and vice president, Asia with Andeavor (formerly Tesoro Corporation), which was acquired by Marathon in 2018.
+Prior to Andeavor, Mr. Johnson held various commercial and marketing roles with WNR, Western Refining Logistics, LP, ConocoPhillips, Tosco and British Petroleum.
 Mr. Johnson received a Bachelor of Science in Management Science from Wright State University, with a concentration in statistics.

-Michael H. Wright, Jr.

-Executive Vice President and Chief Operating Officer (since January 2022)

-Mr. Wright has served as our Executive Vice President and Chief Operating Officer since January 2022.
-Mr. Wright has nearly 34 years of experience in the refining and petrochemical industry, including refinery operations, capital project management, crude supply/logistics and refining industry consulting.
-Mr. Wright joined CVR Energy as a Project Manager in July 2019 and most recently served as our Vice President - Capital Projects from December 2019 to January 2022.
+Michael H. Wright, Jr. Age: 53 Executive Vice President and Chief Operating Officer (since January 2022) Mr. Wright has served as our Executive Vice President and Chief Operating Officer since January 2022.
+Mr. Wright has nearly 35 years of experience in the refining and petrochemical industry, including refinery operations, capital project management, crude supply/logistics and refining industry consulting.
+Mr. Wright joined CVR Energy as a Project Manager in July 2019 and prior to his current role most recently served as our Vice President - Capital Projects from December 2019 to January 2022.
 Prior to joining CVR Energy, Mr. Wright served as Senior Consultant - Refining for Solomon Associates, an energy industry consulting firm, from September 2018 to July 2019, and in several senior roles with HollyFrontier Corporation, a publicly traded independent petroleum refiner, from 2005 to February 2018, including Vice President - Crude Supply from April 2015 to February 2018; Vice President and Refinery Manager of the Woods Cross Refinery from 2013 to 2015; and Vice President of Capital Projects from 2005 to 2013.
-Mr. Wright received both a Bachelor of Science in Mechanical Engineering and a Master of Business Administration from the University of Utah.

-Jeffrey D. Conaway

-Vice President, Chief Accounting Officer & Corporate Controller (since August 2021)

-Mr. Conaway has served as our Vice President, Chief Accounting Officer & Corporate Controller, and in that same role for our affiliate, the general partner of CVR Partners, since August 2021.
-Mr. Conaway has over 25 years of experience in finance, accounting and auditing services.
-Mr. Conaway previously served as our Director - Commercial & Operations Accounting, and in that same role for the general partner of CVR Partners, since August 2020.
-Prior to joining CVR Energy, Mr. Conaway served as assistant controller of Patterson-UTI Energy, Inc., an oilfield services company, from February 2019 and in various roles of increasing responsibility at CITGO Petroleum Corporation, a refiner, transporter and marketer of motor fuels, lubricants, and petrochemicals, since August 2010, including senior advisor from November 2017 to February 2019 and assistant controller - manufacturing & operations accounting from July 2014 until November 2017.
-Mr. Conaway obtained a Bachelor of Business Administration with a concentration in Accounting and a Master of Business Administration from Angelo State University and is a Certified Public Accountant.
+Mr. Wright received both a Bachelor of Science in Mechanical Engineering and an MBA from the University of Utah.
+Jeffrey D. Conaway Age: 49 Vice President, Chief Accounting Officer & Corporate Controller (since August 2021) Mr. Conaway has served as our Vice President, Chief Accounting Officer & Corporate Controller, and in those same roles for our affiliate, the general partner of CVR Partners, since August 2021.
+Prior to assuming those roles, Mr. Conaway served as our Director - Commercial & Operations Accounting, since August 2020.
+Mr. Conaway has nearly 25 years of experience in finance, accounting and auditing services.
+Before joining CVR Energy, Mr. Conaway served as assistant controller of Patterson-UTI Energy, Inc., an oilfield services company, beginning in February 2019 and in various roles of increasing responsibility at CITGO Petroleum Corporation, a refiner, transporter and marketer of motor fuels, lubricants, and petrochemicals, since August 2010, including as senior advisor from November 2017 to February 2019.
+Mr. Conaway obtained a Bachelor of Business Administration with a concentration in Accounting and a MBA from Angelo State University and is a Certified

+Public Accountant.